iscientist/iscientist.github.io/about.md

 permalink: /about/
 ---

 Welcome to *The iScientist*, McMaster University's undergraduate interdisciplinary research journal.
 We seek to publish original research, reviews, and academic letters produced by students during their undergraduate education.
 We publish work from a broad range of traditional scientific disciplines, as well as those that reside at the crossroads between them.
 Our focus is on examining global issues from different scientific perspectives.
-Publication in *The iScientist* is currently restricted to students and alumni from the Integrated Science program at McMaster University.
+Publication in *The iScientist* is currently restricted to students of the Faculty of Science at McMaster University.

 ## The Peer Review Process